 Author

 Hi, I'm Christina – your friendly adventure gal.
-I grew up in Florida, moved to South Dakota, then San Antonio, TX.
-I currently live on the Mississippi Gulf Coast.
-I've been on the move all my life for various reasons, and have picked up some tips and tricks along the way.
-I enjoy traveling, eating, hiking, rock climbing, and snowboarding, among other things.
+I grew up in Florida and currently live in the Greater Seattle Area.
+I have moved all over the US, including to South Dakota, Texas, Mississippi, and California.
+I've picked up some tips and tricks along the way, and would love to share them with you~ I enjoy traveling, eating, hiking, rock climbing, and snowboarding, among other things.
 I write about travel in the US with a focus on the outdoors.
 My goal is to help travelers find genuine happiness via exploration, embracing the current moment, and valuable life experiences.

 Comments are closed.